-Making sure that the 1 mark on the USB cable connector is towards the lens side, connect the cable to the camera.
+Making sure that the \blacktriangleright mark on the camera is aligned with the \blacktriangleleft mark of the USB cable connector, connect the cable to the camera.

 - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.